suzannepk/power_outages_socioeconomics-/README.md

 1. [Exploring Data](1_Exploring_Datasets.ipynb)
       * Analyzing data using Google Sheets
+      * This notebook may be useful to help you understand what the data looks like for all of the big questions and if you need to capture clean a small data set for question 5.

 2. [Python Intro](2_Python_Pandas_Intro.ipynb)
       * Reading Excel Files, Filtering Data (Movie Dataset)
       * Plotting Data using Pandas & Matplotlib (Movie Dataset)
       * Practice with Real Data (Temperature Data)
       * Merging dataframes
+      * This notebook will teach you how to use Python and Pandas and how to make simple plots, and how to filter and merge dataframes- a skill that will be key to answering some of the big questions.

 3. [Time-Series Data](3_Time_Series_Data.ipynb)
       * Representing time-series data with line-charts
       * Up-sampling data with numpy
       * Calculating average and median number of power outages
       * Merging aggregated data with regular dataframe
+      * This notebook may be particularly helpful for questions 5 and for any time you want to study and compare the length of time that the power was out for a set of counties.

 4. [Visualizations using Maps](4_Map_Visualizations.ipynb)
       * Pandas map plot
       * Geopandas interactive map
+      * This notebook sets you up nicely to do visualizations to support the first 4 big questions.
 5. [Correlation Analysis](5_CorrelationAnalysis.ipynb)
       * Correlation vs Causation
       * Pearson Correlation